 Consent Preferences

-Why Jeff Bezos Is Probably Wrong Predicting AI Data Centers In Space
+Why Putting AI Data Centers In Space Doesn’t Make Much Sense

-Why Jeff Bezos Is Probably Wrong Predicting AI Data Centers In Space
+Why Putting AI Data Centers In Space Doesn’t Make Much Sense

 ISS-54 ELC-1, main solar arrays and radiators seen from the Cupola (NASA, Public domain, via Wikimedia Commons)

-This is the author’s opinion only, not financial advice, and is intended for entertainment purposes only.
-The author holds long positions in Rocket Lab Corp.
+Disclosure: The author holds beneficial long positions in Rocket Lab Corp.
 (NASDAQ: RKLB), Kraken Robotics Inc. (OTC Markets: KRKNF), Northrop Grumman Corp.
 (NASDAQ: NOC) and Amazon.com, Inc. (NASDAQ: AMZN).
-The author does not hold positions in any of the other companies mentioned.
-The author receives no compensation for writing this article and has no business relationship with any of the companies mentioned.
+This article is provided for informational and entertainment purposes only and does not constitute financial advice.
+The views expressed here represent the author’s personal opinion.
+The author receives no compensation for this article and has no business relationship with the company mentioned.
+Please see the full "Legal Information and Disclosures" section below.

 Jeff Bezos predicted at Italian Tech Week in Turin on October 3 that gigawatt-scale data centers will be deployed in space within the next two decades, citing continuously available solar energy as the decisive edge.
 I'm extremely bullish on the space economy in general, but I couldn't help pumping the brakes on this particular vision.

 At first glance, the concept is undeniably appealing.
-As NVIDIA’s CEO Jensen Huang emphasized in his GTC 2025 keynote, AI is becoming a power‑limited industry, and constraints on terrestrial infrastructure are real.
+As NVIDIA’s CEO Jensen Huang emphasized in his GTC 2025 keynote, AI is becoming a "power‑limited industry", and constraints on terrestrial infrastructure are real.
 Solar in orbit has clear advantages: above the atmosphere you get roughly the full solar constant (~1,361 W/m²) versus ~1,000 W/m² at sea level under ideal conditions, plus no clouds or night, delivering ~30–40% more irradiance and a far better duty cycle.
-Launch costs have plummeted from $10,000 per kilogram to under $2,000 with SpaceX's Falcon Heavy, and promises of sub-$100 costs with Starship make the economics appear increasingly viable.
+Launch costs have fallen from around $10,000 per kilogram to under $2,000 with SpaceX’s Falcon Heavy, and projected sub-$100 costs with Starship make the economics look increasingly viable.

 Companies are already moving internet infrastructure skyward.
 SpaceX’s Starlink serves millions of users globally, proving the operational viability of large LEO constellations.
 And AST SpaceMobile has unfolded the largest commercial communications array ever in low Earth orbit—BlueWalker‑3’s 693‑square‑foot phased array—demonstrating we can build sizable orbital hardware.
 With falling launch costs, maturing satellite technology, and surging demand for compute, the narrative is compelling for investors seeking the next frontier of computing literally above the clouds.

 But here’s where physics becomes the party crasher: cooling.
 High‑performance computing turns nearly all consumed electric power into heat.
 On Earth, we rely on conduction into liquid coolants and convection to air (plus heat rejection through cooling towers or dry coolers).
 In space, you can still conduct heat within the spacecraft to a radiator, but in the vacuum of space there’s no ambient gas or fluid to convect into; the only way to dump heat to the environment is radiation.
 The Stefan‑Boltzmann law is unforgiving at the temperatures electronics like: at radiator temperatures around 300–350 K (≈ 27–77 °C), even a near‑ideal surface only emits a few hundred to ~800 W per square meter.
 Real space radiators at ~300 K typically reject ~100–350 W/m² once you include emissivity, view factors, and operational constraints.
 That implies on the order of 1–3 m² of radiator area per kilowatt, or 1–3 million m² for a gigawatt data center.
-With realistic assumptions, my calculations yield a necessary surface area of at least 2.2 million m², which means the radiator must measure 1.1 million m² (since it radiates from both sides).
+With realistic assumptions, my calculations for a one gigawatt data center yield a necessary surface area of at least 2.2 million m², which means the radiator must measure 1.1 million m² (since it radiates from both sides).
 This translates to a square with edges exceeding one kilometer.
-I doubt this would be economically feasible, not to forget the shadow it would cast on Earth.
+I doubt this would be economically feasible.

 The radiation environment poses additional complications.
-Cosmic rays don't just threaten data integrity; they generate heat through particle interactions with electronics.
+Cosmic rays threaten data integrity and generate additional heat through particle interactions with electronics.
 Error-correction systems, redundancy, and radiation hardening all add computational overhead and energy consumption, further exacerbating the thermal challenge.
 Modern GPUs and AI accelerators, optimized for maximum performance per watt on Earth, would require substantial redesigns to operate reliably in space while managing these constraints.

 Maintenance is another issue.
 Swapping a failed pump or board in a terrestrial data center takes hours.
 In orbit, a failed radiator panel or loop could idle racks until a servicing mission intervenes.
 Robotic servicing is advancing (e.g., Northrop Grumman’s MEV life‑extension missions in GEO), but ambitious NASA efforts like OSAM‑1 were canceled—underscoring how hard it is to make on‑orbit servicing routine and economical at scale.